qoherent/ria-hub-docs/docs/content/.Administration/customizing-gitea.md

 A full list of supported emoji's is at [emoji list](https://gitea.com/gitea/gitea.com/issues/8)

-## Customizing the look of Gitea
+## Customizing the look of RIA Hub

 The built-in themes are `gitea-light`, `gitea-dark`, and `gitea-auto` (which automatically adapts to OS settings).

 The default theme can be changed via `DEFAULT_THEME` in the [ui](administration/config-cheat-sheet.md#ui-ui) section of `app.ini`.

-Gitea also has support for user themes, which means every user can select which theme should be used.
+RIA Hub also has support for user themes, which means every user can select which theme should be used.
 The list of themes a user can choose from can be configured with the `THEMES` value in the [ui](administration/config-cheat-sheet.md#ui-ui) section of `app.ini`.

 To make a custom theme available to all users: